Serdiev/splitflap-backend/README.md

 # Creating a Ubuntu Server

-Download Ubuntu Server via their website, or use the raspberry imager where you can select the correct ubuntu server LTS 22.04 image.
+Use the raspberry imager where you can select the correct ubuntu server LTS 22.04 image.

 Install on a SD card, put it in your Raspberry Pi 4.

-## Step 1: Setup wifi
+## Step 1: Setup wifi (if not setup via raspberry imager)

 Get wlan name for raspberry: